-Las Islas Filipinas under the Spanish regime have made a great effort of mapping our thousands of islands, naming and renaming the places as well as trying to unify the Filipino people while imposing on their culture and religion.
+Las Islas Filipinas under the Spanish regime have made a great effort to map our thousands of islands, naming and renaming the places and trying to unify the Filipino people while imposing on their culture and religion.

-Spanish influences as evidenced by our religion, festivals, food, music and dances have thrive through centuries.
+Spanish influences, as evidenced by our religion, festivals, food, music, and dances, have thrived through centuries.
 We have celebrated cultural and religious fiestas in honor of Patron Saints.
-We serve Spanish dishes like Adobo, Afritada, Caldereta, Menudo, Mechado, Arroz Caldo and Arroz a la Valenciana.
-We have Spanish influences on our folk dances like the Fandangos; we have the most popular Pandango sa Ilaw or Dance with light which originated in Mindoro province.
+We serve Spanish dishes like Adobo, Afritada, Caldereta, Menudo, Mechado, Arroz Caldo, and Arroz a la Valenciana.
+We have Spanish influences in our folk dances like the Fandangos; we have the most popular Pandango sa Ilaw, or Dance with light, which originated in Mindoro province.
 Another is the Pandango Oasiwas (Wasiwas) which originated from the fishing town of Lingayen, Pangasinan.
-We have several La Jota dances like La Jota San Joaquiña which originated from San Joaquin, Iloilo.
-And we also have affectionate dance, Cariñosa.
-These are some of the Philippine folk dances which I had the opportunity to be part of in High school until College and that made me appreciate our Philippine Arts and culture even more and up to date.
+We have several La Jota dances like La Jota San Joaquiña, which originated from San Joaquin, Iloilo.
+And we also have an affectionate dance, Cariñosa.
+These are some of the Philippine folk dances I had the opportunity to be part of in High school until College, which made me appreciate our Philippine Arts and culture even more and up to date.

-With the treaty of Paris in 1898, we were sold by Spain to the United States for 20 million dollars and that concluded the Spanish-American war.
-Then came the declaration of the first Philippine Independence on June 12, 1898 headed by Emilio Aguinaldo at Kawit, Cavite.
-We thought that Americans were on our side, but we suffered a great defeat under Philippine-American war from 1899 until 1902 and had been under their rule until they have granted us independence on July 4, 1946 —our real independence.
+With the treaty of Paris in 1898, Spain sold us to the United States for 20 million dollars, which concluded the Spanish-American war.
+Then came the declaration of the first Philippine Independence on June 12, 1898, headed by Emilio Aguinaldo at Kawit, Cavite.
+We thought Americans were on our side, but we suffered a significant defeat in the Philippine-American war from 1899 until 1902.
+We had been under their rule until they granted us independence on July 4, 1946 —our absolute independence.

-During the Word War 2, the Japanese occupation came in 1941 and invaded our Islands and have contributed not much cultural influence for about 3 years, but have left us with painful experiences for the struggles and deaths.
-For the shortest time of Japanese occupation, the greatest influence would be 'discipline' due to the imposition of curfew.
-Today, Japanese influence has been part of our culture as we have embraced their martial arts like Karate, Judo and the Filipino version, Karatedo.
+During World War 2, the Japanese occupation came in 1941 and invaded our Islands and had contributed little cultural influence for about 3 years.
+Still, they have left us with painful experiences, struggles, and deaths.
+For the shortest time of Japanese occupation, the most significant influence would be 'discipline' due to the imposition of curfew.
+Today, Japanese influence has been part of our culture as we have embraced their martial arts like Karate, Judo, and the Filipino version, Karatedo.
 We have Japanese elements in our gardens.
 We eat sushi, sashimi and Ramen.
-And some Filipinos are now eager to visit Japan because it is an ultra modern nation with natural wonders and a better way of living as a first world country in the East.
+And some Filipinos are now eager to visit Japan because it is an ultra-modern nation with natural wonders and a better way of living as a first-world country in the East.

-Over 3 centuries of Spanish settlement, over 4 decades of American rule and over 3 years of Japanese occupation, we are left with painful memories of the past that haunts us even at the present time.
-We have embraced different cultures from foreign invasions, but we have struggled with our own identity of being a Filipino.
+Over 3 centuries of Spanish settlement, over 4 decades of American rule, and over 3 years of Japanese occupation, we are left with painful memories of the past that haunts us.
+We have embraced different cultures from foreign invasions, but we have struggled with our own Filipino identity.

 Today, foreign invasions have not ended yet.
 Trade wars are happening between economic giants from the East and the West.
 Religious wars are endless in different cities of the world.
-There is bullying of a bigger country over a dot in a map in the Pacific.
+There is bullying of a more enormous country over a dot on a map in the Pacific.

-We Filipinos may have a world-class spirit, a globally competitive people, but with the current trend of globalization, the desire to be different, having a colonial mentality and being confused with our identity, then we might secretly be invaded by foreign entities already on this 21st century.
+We Filipinos may have a world-class spirit and a globally competitive people.
+Still, with the current trend of globalization, the desire to be different, having a colonial mentality, and being confused with our identity, we might secretly be invaded by foreign entities already in this 21st century.

-On this day, June 12, 2019 marks the 121st anniversary of the Philippine Independence.
-It is my first time to celebrate the momentous event in the historical place of Rizal Park.
-To have witnessed the flag raising ceremony on this day gave a glimpse of a nostalgic past and a vision of uncertain future.
+This day, June 12, 2019, marks the 121st anniversary of Philippine Independence.
+It's my first time celebrating a momentous event in the historical place of Rizal Park.
+To have witnessed the flag-raising ceremony on this day gave me a glimpse of a nostalgic past and a vision of an uncertain future.

-The solemnity of the flag raising ceremony on this day signifies our unity in diversity.
-We may come from different Philippine Islands, but we aspire to raise our voices even on silence, to raise our dignity and to raise our humanity.
-With Freedom in Our Hearts we can achieve lasting peace and unity by instilling a sense of national pride and distinctive identity.
+The solemnity of the flag-raising ceremony on this day signifies our unity in diversity.
+We may come from different Philippine Islands, but we aspire to raise our voices even in silence, to raise our dignity, and to raise our humanity.
+With Freedom in Our Hearts, we can achieve lasting peace and unity by instilling a sense of national pride and distinctive identity.

 © 2019 Del Cusay